syncfusion-content/asp.netwebforms-docs/aspnet/PivotGrid/PivotTable-Field-List.md

 ![](PivotTable-Field-List_images/check-uncheck.png)

 ## Filtering
 Values can be filtered by checking/unchecking the check box besides them, inside the filter pop-up window.
-Atleast one value needed to be checked state while filtering otherwise “Ok” button will be disabled.
+At least one value needed to be checked state while filtering otherwise “Ok” button will be disabled.

 ![](PivotTable-Field-List_images/filter.png)